WillBrubaker/wizard-hat-toolkit/README.md

-# WooCommerce Locale Switcher
+# WooCommerce Wizard Hat Toolkit

-This [Local addon](https://localwp.com) provides a one-button press method to switch the shop address while also setting currency codes and measurement units to match.
+This [Local addon](https://localwp.com) provides a home base for learning how to troubleshoot and support WooCommerce.

 ## Installation